avalla/dionysai/README.md

 ---

-## 🧠 What is DionysAI?
+## 🧠 What is GPT-Theatre?

-DionysAI is a terminal-based stage where multiple AI actors — each loaded from JSON "cast files" — improvise, debate, ask questions and surprise you.
+GPT-Theatre is a terminal-based stage where multiple AI actors — each loaded from JSON "cast files" — improvise, debate, ask questions and surprise you.
 Craft a scene by selecting your cast, set a topic, pick the global language, and experience fully creative, focused, and interactive AI-driven dialogue.

 ---